maubrapa/FTSD_DOC/README.md

 `Coming soon`

 ### Dataset
-[//]: #The dataset used in this work with the corresponding ground truth data, as well as video sequences showing the results of our method, are publicly available at...
+The dataset used in this work with the corresponding ground truth data, as well as video sequences showing the results of our method, are publicly available at...
 `Coming soon`

 ### Pre-trained models